 The Vapur Flexible Water Bottle is our favorite solution to expensive airport water bottles.
 Stop buying water bottles in your terminal at three bucks a piece and invest in one of these foldable, reusable containers.
 Fill it up at a water fountain after you’ve gone through airport security.
 It’ll pay for itself after just a few uses.

 Plan ahead and be sure to buy your souvenirs before you’re at the airport, waiting for your flight home.
 Airport souvenir stores usually hawk severely marked-up merchandise that can be found elsewhere for a lot less.
 Plus, the wares tend to be quite unoriginal: trite Statue of Liberty T-shirts, cityscape mugs, key chains in the shape of Dutch canal houses.

 There are exceptions to this rule, as some airports offer unique finds, like gifts crafted by local artisans.
 (Portland International Airport has some great Made in Oregon stores.)
 Our advice, as always, is to do your research before you get to the terminal so that you can compare prices.
 You could even take a quick look at what’s on offer when you land, and then buy whatever you need when you return to the airport upon departure.

-Trapped in their terminals, travelers are at the mercy of anti-consumer pricing schemes, especially when it comes to particularly convenient travel products like neck pillows.
+Trapped in their terminals, travelers are at the mercy of anti-consumer pricing schemes, especially when it comes to necessary travel products like neck pillows.
 Order your neck pillow online ahead of time, and keep an eye out for special offers and sales.
-At the time of publication, we spotted the MemorySoft memory-foam travel pillow selling on Amazon for $13.
-We also recommend the Travelrest pillow, which sells for $24 online.
+At the time of publication, we spotted the MemorySoft memory-foam travel pillow selling on Amazon for $14.
+We also recommend the Travelrest pillow, which sells for $25 online.

 You may have noticed that restaurants commonly charge higher prices for menu items in airport locations than they do elsewhere.
 There’s reason for this: Restaurants’ operating expenses are generally higher at airports than at street locations.
 But food costs can vary even by the terminal, heightening the confusion for travelers who want to compare prices.

 To sidestep the gouge, bring your own lunch from home.
 Or avoid sit-down restaurants and seek out more affordable snacks.